microsoft/FluidFramework/packages/dds/tree/docs/wip/Stored and View Schema.md

 Regardless of the typescript typing, the stored schema can be checked against the view schema to skip schematize where possible.
 Schema-supersettting can be also used to determine if a schema is safe for reading but not writing.

+## Reuse and Polymorphism

+This document generally covers where we can store, and how they can be used, and not the specifics of what the schemas actually do.
+Another way to put that is this is about what the fluid tree needs from a schema system, and what options that leaves for how such a schema system could work, and is not about how to use those options to actually build a schema system.